Superioz/aqua/README.md

 There are as always multiple ways to install the server.
 The recommended way is to use Docker Compose or deploy it to Kubernetes, but we start with the manual way.

-## Manual
+## Manually

-- download the specific binary from the latest release
+This is only for those people, that are still living in the 90s or are not comfortable with a Docker installation.

-- rename it however you want
+1. First download the specific binary from the [releases](https://github.com/Superioz/aqua/releases) and put it somewhere (e.g. with `wget` on Linux).
+Also, add execution permission with `chmod +x aq-linux-amd64`.
-- create an auth.yml
+2. Do the configuration you want (e.g. setting environment variables and creating an `auth.yml`).
+See [Configuration](#configuration)
-- do the rest of the configuration like described below (creating environment variables and such)
+3. Execute the downloaded binary and don't forget to open port `8765` on your machine/server.

-- start the server and open port 8765 to the outside world from your server/machine
+For further instructions like creating a service that can easily be started with `service aqua start`, please refer to other pages (there are a bunch that explain this) - I won't.

 ## Docker Compose

-- install docker and docker-compose on your machine
+Before following the steps, make sure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on the machine.

-- git clone the repository
+1. Clone the repository to a directory of your liking with `git clone git@github.com:Superioz/aqua.git`
-- edit the auth.yml (it has to be in the same directory as the docker-compose)
+2. Edit the `auth.yml` with your custom auth tokens and settings.
-- edit the .env.dist -> rename it to .env and edit it however you want (see Configuration)
+3. Rename the `.env.dist` to `.env` and edit it as well.
-- `docker-compose up`
+4. `docker-compose up` and you should see it up and running.

 ## Kubernetes